 For keywords with the most overlapping pages, consider targeting them with one page.

 Surfer is analyzing similar keywords and looking for questions there.
 Researching them is especially helpful if your website offers guides, definitions, and other roundup-style pages.
-These questions are sorted by the number of overlapping pages; the more overlapping pages (20 is max), the higher chance to rank these keywords together.
+These questions are sorted by the number of overlapping pages; the more overlapping pages (20 is the max), the higher the chance to rank these keywords together.